Sorry, you need to enable JavaScript to visit this website.

 Laws relating to the Ministry of Justice are mainly designed to protect young people, minors in particular, combat juvenile delinquency and foster social integration of young delinquents.

-Juvenile justice has long been a concern of France’s public authorities, which, in 1945, adopted an ordinance bearing on “delinquent childhood” – Ordinance no.45-174 of 2 February 1945 – which sought to limit repressive measures and replace them with educational measures.
-Since 1945, a whole series of ordinances, decrees and laws bearing on protection of children and teenagers has been adopted, setting the legal framework for protection of minors.
+Juvenile justice has long been a concern of France’s public authorities, which, in 1945, adopted an ordinance on “delinquent childhood” – Ordinance no.45-174 of 2 February 1945 – which sought to limit repressive measures and replace them with educational measures.
+Since 1945, a whole series of ordinances, decrees and laws on protection of children and teenagers has been adopted, setting the legal framework for protection of minors.

-In 2019, in the context of the reform of the justice system, the Government reformed the Ordinance of 2 February 1945 bearing on delinquent childhood.
+In 2019, in the context of the reform of the justice system, the Government reformed the Ordinance of 2 February 1945 on delinquent childhood.

-The Ordinance of 11 September 2019, bearing on “the legislative part of the Juvenile Criminal Justice Code”, created the legislative part of the Juvenile Criminal Justice Code replacing the Ordinance of 2 February 1945 bearing on delinquent childhood.
+The Ordinance of 11 September 2019, on “the legislative part of the Juvenile Criminal Justice Code”, created the legislative part of the Juvenile Criminal Justice Code replacing the Ordinance of 2 February 1945 bearing on delinquent childhood.

 The new Code reiterates the general principles applicable to juvenile justice, including: